PromptShieldpromptShieldpromptShield

 The self-hosted API has no rate limits by default.
 You can configure rate limiting via environment variables if needed.

 AI-powered document anonymization.
-Detect and redact PII offline, with complete privacy.
+Detect and redact sensitive data offline, with complete privacy.

 Product